-The offer, promise, giving or receiving of any gift, entertainment or other personal favour or assistance to or from a government official that is over A\$100 in value or which might, regardless of value, be perceived as likely to improperly obtain/retain a business advantage, must be referred to the MD (or their delegate) in advance for approval.
-Once approved by the MD, the gift or entertainment must be recorded in the "Gift and Entertainment Register", whether accepted or declined.
+The offer, promise, giving or receiving of any gift, entertainment or other personal favour or assistance to or from a government official that is over A\$100 in value or which might, regardless of value, be perceived as likely to improperly obtain/retain a business advantage, must be referred to the Executive Chairman or MD (or their delegate) in advance for approval.
+Once approved by the Executive Chairman or MD, the gift or entertainment must be recorded in the "Gift and Entertainment Register", whether accepted or declined.